These are answered based on my own experiences and opinions and should not be considered prescriptive.

 I’m of the opinion that it doesn’t really matter at all, as long as you do well in your exams.

-I’ve chosen to go to City Law School for my LPC for a number of reasons.
+I went to City Law School for my LPC for a number of reasons.
 Firstly, I lean towards the academic and prefer being at a more established, recognised institution – I like the idea of being at a larger university where people do other degrees in addition to postgraduate law programmes.
-It’s also recognised by the United States Department of Education, which means I was eligible to get a US loan as a student at City (unlike UoL or BPP).
-It was also about £1k less expensive than UoL or BPP.
-Thirdly, I think I may want to earn my PhD after practicing law for several years.
-City has a good LL.M. programme which you can do in conjunction with your LPC.
+It’s also recognised by the United States Department of Education, which means I was eligible to get a US loan as a student at City.
 I felt that City was more about developing you as an individual professional, rather than just churning out yet another corporate lawyer.
 Again: personal preference.
 All LPC providers have to adhere to the same standards and teaching subjects.

 What grades do I need?

 I’ve not met anyone with a training contract who didn’t have at least a 2.1 (3.5GPA) from their undergraduate degrees.
 I had a first (3.9GPA) in my Bachelors, coupled with a merit from my masters degree, and I still found that my grades from high school (age 16!) were being scrutinised during some of the interviews.
 I think it’s a bit silly to fixate on academic marks from high school or even your first year or so of uni, but when you have an outstanding group of candidates, how else can you narrow it down?